kkilobyte/ditch-cros/readme.md

 14. Updating Arch in TerraOS using `pacman -Syu` will cause Arch to break.
 A workaround is to use `yay -Syu` or `paru -Syu` instead.
 15. You will have to manually wait for systemd to compile for Arch from the AUR on TerraOS.
 ## Libreboot
 1. Only supported on "`nyan`" and "`gru`" boards.
-Both of these boards are not found on [cros.tech](https://cros.tech) or [chromiumdash](https://chromiumdash.appspot.com), however devices that are referenced to, such as [`gru kevin`](https://cros.tech/device/kevin/) exists on cros.tech, however without a board name.
+Both of these boards are not found on [cros.tech](https://cros.tech) or [chromiumdash](https://chromiumdash.appspot.com), however devices that are referenced to, such as [`gru-kevin`](https://cros.tech/device/kevin/) exists on cros.tech, however without a board name.
 2. Requires WP to be OFF.
 3. Must be unenrolled.
 4. Horrible Linux distro support.